 If you are facing assault charges in Maryland, then you probably have a lot of questions.
 Below are some of the most common questions we hear from clients charged with first and second degree assault in Maryland:

 Can an Assault Victim Drop the Charges?

-If the assault resulted in probation before judgment, PBJ, then the charges of assault can be expunged after 3 years for the date of disposition.
-The same rule applies for a stet, the individual must wait three years from the entering of the STET to have the assault expunged.
+If the assault resulted in probation before judgment, then the charges can be expunged after 3 years.
+The same rule applies for a “stet”: if the court delayed your case indefinitely without a verdict, you must wait 3 years for expungement.